presscustomizr/hueman/readme.md

 # Hueman v3.3.11
 ![Hueman - Free Wordpress Theme](/screenshot.png)

-> Hueman is a mobile friendly WordPress theme for blogs, magazines and business websites.
-It's been designed to beautifully display pictures and text content, and engineered to be easy to use and fast.
-The Hueman theme helps you attract and retain more visitors, that's why it's already used by 70K+ active websites in the world and has received hundreds of five stars ratings.
+> The Hueman theme helps you increase your traffic and engage your visitors.
+It loads fast and is 100% mobile-friendly according to Google.
+Best rated theme for blogs and magazines on WordPress.org.
+Powering 80K+ websites around the world.

 View more themes from this author: http://presscustomizr.com